-If you love tulips or flowers or gardening in general, you’ll love the Amsterdam tulip festival at Keukenhof Gardens, especially in 2023 when the event is expected to be bigger than ever after a quiet couple of years.
+If you love tulips or flowers or gardening in general, you’ll likely love the Amsterdam Tulip Festival.

 The pavilion has flower beds filled with pink, white, blue, yellow, and mauve hyacinths and different pot varieties.
-This changes all the time, so expect to see all kinds of new and heirloom flowers.
+This changes constantly, so expect to see new and heirloom flowers.

 These are good plants to buy at Keukenhof as they are easy to grow in pots and perfect for a desk or windowsill.